MadcowOG/Doom-Bot/README.md

 2. In order to allow the setup script to run do this command  `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.

-* **Please note that this can make your computer unsafe, it is recommended that you return it to normal once the setup is finished.**
+* **Please note that this can make your computer insecure, it is recommended that you return it to normal once the setup is finished.**

 ### Manual ffmpeg Installation

 1. Download ffmpeg from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2021-08-14-12-36/ffmpeg-n4.4-80-gbf87bdd3f6-win64-gpl-4.4.zip)

 2. Extract this to somewhere and make sure it won't be deleted and **copy the path of the ffmpeg exes** in the bin directory of the ffmpeg extract.